 Helsinki Welcome Day

-The City of Helsinki welcomes new residents with an exciting event!
+The City of Helsinki welcomes new international residents with an exciting event!

-At Helsinki Welcome Day, new residents who have recently arrived from abroad will be welcomed by the Mayor of Helsinki Juhana Vartiainen.
-Participants will enjoy a diverse programme about living a good life in Helsinki and discover more about leisure activities in the capital.
+At Helsinki Welcome Day, new residents who have recently arrived from abroad will enjoy a diverse programme about living a good life in Helsinki and discover leisure activities in the capital.

-The event will be at Helsinki City Hall on Friday 07 June from 15.00–18.00.
-You can visit the event at any time throughout its duration, or you can stay for the whole event.
+The event is held at Helsinki City Hall on Thursday 05 June starting in the late afternoon.
+It is possible to visit the event at any time throughout its duration, or you can stay for the whole event.
 Traditional Finnish “pulla” (pastries) and coffee will also be served.

-A warm welcome by the Mayor of Helsinki
+A warm welcome by the City of Helsinki

-New residents are encouraged to attend and be welcomed as Helsinkians!
+New residents are warmly invited to attend and be welcomed as Helsinkians!

 Helsinki Welcome Day programme